 Ph.D. students are held to a higher standard of ethical conduct especially considering the central focus of this program.
 Working with and for at-risk populations demands the utmost ethical conduct and any evidence of unethical behavior or actions in course work or research, including plagiarism, will result in the student's dismissal from the Ph.D. program.

 There is no statute of limitations on plagiarism or academic misconduct.
 If a student's plagiarism or academic misconduct goes undetected until after completion of the course and/or project, the student can still be dismissed from the program.
 The procedure for dismissal is:

 - An incidence of plagiarism or academic misconduct is presented to the student's advisor, leader of concentration, and Director of the Ph.D.
 Program.

 - The Director of the Ph.D.
 Program will review the evidence in consultation with faculty members, the student's advisor, and concentration leader as well as the student accused of plagiarism or academic misconduct and will make a decision about whether dismissal is warranted.
-A decision advocating dismissal will be forwarded to the Graduate School.
+A decision advocating dismissal will be forwarded to the College of Graduate Studies.

 A student accused of plagiarism or academic misconduct may appeal the decision to the Ph.D.
 Admissions Committee.

 - Plagiarism.org defines plagiarism as: